Unload — Feel Lighter, Journal Deeper

 From interviews on both sides, two key insights emerged that directly shaped how Unload was designed:

 Therapy has too high a barrier.
 Meditation apps are too shallow.
 And therapists lack tools to stay connected with clients between sessions.
-Unload is here to fill that gap — a lightweight, self-directed, AI-assisted space for emotional awareness.
+Unload is here to fill the space between all three — a lightweight, self-directed space for emotional awareness.

 Design Decisions